 Hubspot’s lead scoring helps identify warm leads.

 Brew worked with ELS Malaysia to increase student enrollment conversion rates.
-Our team implemented lead scoring through Hubspot to identify which of their leads were closest to converting.
+Our team implemented lead scoring and improved their lead flow through Hubspot to identify which of their leads were closest to converting.

 Students’ lead scores would increase minimally while on pages detailing courses offered, and would increase significantly when on pages detailing how to apply – which indicates they’re nearing a decision.